 First, a quick check

-Bring something that helps your dog relax, such as a lick mat or a good chew snack.
+Bring something that helps your dog relax, such as a lick mat or a good chew treat.
 Licking and chewing have a proven calming effect.
 This keeps your dog occupied, makes him feel safer, and significantly reduces the chance of him becoming restless due to all the impressions around him.

 A good harness really makes a difference